 Almond crops rely heavily on honey bees for pollination.
 Each year commercial beekeepers transport honey bee colonies to almond orchards.
 The demand for almond production continues to grow as plant-based diets gain popularity.

+Colors!
 This is bee-u-tiful pollen.
 The pollen collected in the photo shows different shades and colors of pollen carried back to the colony.
 Pollen color indicates what flowers were visited.

 Have you used real pollen in your wellness routine to boost immunity?
+Add a spoon or a sprinkle to a favorite food.

 Since 1995 Paul & Stacy have enjoyed life with honey bees.